The Link Between Physical Disability and Mental Health

 Counselling and psychotherapy can have a life-changing impact on people`s minds.
 Mental health professionals are extensively trained in making the right assessment and approach to help people accept themselves and give their full potential to live a fulfilled life, regardless of their limitations.

 For example, people with acquired brain or spinal cord injury may face multiple emotional and physical challenges resulting from the new life situation.
-The role of the therapist is to help individuals embrace the change and focus on the bright side of life.
-The following guideline unlocks the benefits of therapy and counselling for people with a physical disabilities.
+The therapist’s role is to help individuals embrace the change and focus on the bright side of life.
+Mental health experts offer behavioural and emotional support for children, students and adults with movement disabilities.

-At Leaf Complex Care, we embrace people`s differences and help them live a rewarding life.
+Our bespoke support plans include individual daily activities to promote better physical and mental health for people with complex care needs.
+At Leaf Complex Care, we embrace people’s differences and help them live a rewarding life.
 For more information, contact us now.